Call for Application for PhD Studentships

 PhD studentships are available for the doctoral program in Cognitive Science at Central European University (CEU).

-As part of their application package, applicants must submit the following materials as general CEU requirements:
+As part of their application package, applicants must submit the following materials as general CEU PU requirements:

 - How to Apply